Data privacy statement

 IX.
 Revocation rights

 You can, at any time with future effect and without stating reasons, revoke the consents you have given us to collect and use data without thereby affecting the lawfulness of the processing that took place based on the consent up through the revocation.
-After revocation has occurred, icotek GmbH may further process your personal data only if the processing is required because of another legal basis or statutory obligation.
+After revocation has occurred, icotek GmbH & Co.
+KG may further process your personal data only if the processing is required because of another legal basis or statutory obligation.
 You can address your revocation to controllers or to the contact address indicated in the site notice.

 X. Data protection officer